devwaseem/nonull/_posts/2020-05-12-init5-how-it-all-started.md

 #### What kind of music do you hear while programming?

-*Depends, If I am writing a new program I'll hear beats, high bass, EDM.
+*Depends, If I am writing a new program I'll mostly hear beats, high bass, EDM.
 If I'm debugging I'll go with pop music.
-Totally depends on my mood.*
+Totally depends on my mood.
+But music totally helps!*

 #### Introvert or Extrovert?

 *Ambivert* 😌

+#### Did you explain everything happened to you in this article?

+*No, There's a lot i missed for the sake of understanding and not making it too long.
+There are stories of projects, financial failures, and a lot of job opportunities that i didn't include here.*

 ---